iKilledAppl3/Roxanne/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project doesn't contain a license because this project is copyrighted all code is read-only and must be credited to original author.

 ## Acknowledgments